Did you ever wonder what happens after the creature finally gets a chance to talk to his creator?

 Closing paragraph

 Chapter 6 is where Frankenstein shifts from horror to tragedy.
 It forces us to look beyond the surface and ask: what does it mean to create, to abandon, to seek connection?
-The creature’s plea is a mirror of our own fears and responsibilities.
+In practice, the creature’s plea is a mirror of our own fears and responsibilities.
 If you want to dig deeper into the themes of creation and empathy, this chapter is where the story truly begins to unravel.